Pronunciation of 'Mammillaria'

 English (United States)

-A genus of cacti characterized by small, round shapes and tubercles, often cultivated as ornamental plants.
+A genus of cacti characterized by small, rounded shapes and tubercle-like structures, often with colorful flowers.

 Latin